zamirnbenn-lab/pfSense-homelab/docs/active-directory/users-groups.md

 This gives me a cleaner Active Directory structure and will make it easier to apply Group Policy to specific departments later.

 ![Active Directory OU Structure](../../images/phase2/directoryOU.png)

-At this point, each user is both organized inside the correct department OU and still a member of the matching security group.